Last Updated on

 As living in Iran, China or other countries who have strict internet censorship policy, poses great challenge to access learning materials over usual places like Google and video site like Youtube as well as several other news related sites.
 Even if you setup a VPN, the government such as of China performs a deep packet inspection up to internet layer(TCP/IP stack) and filter out any known VPN protocol traffic.
 As mentioned earlier each packet have a layer of information known as headers.
 When you encapsulate a data packet into a VPN packet, the VPN protocol attaches its header and enclose the actual data payload inside.
 Thus it is quite easy to discover if there is any VPN related data flowing through firewalls and routers.

 Sometimes they just block a certain known port that is used to transfer VPN data packets e.g OpenVPN or IKEv2 packets.
-By block the port they effectively stop the company’s or individual’s VPN traffic.
+By blocking the port they effectively stop the company’s or individual’s VPN traffic.

 Workaround for VPN ban